SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Other disorders

-At least two mutations in the EXT2 gene have been found in a family with seizures-scoliosis-macrocephaly syndrome.
-In individuals with this condition, seizures typically begin in early childhood.
-Affected individuals also have an abnormal curvature of the spine (scoliosis), an unusually large head (macrocephaly), intellectual disability, and weak muscle tone (hypotonia).
-The EXT2 gene mutations associated with seizures-scoliosis-macrocephaly syndrome change single protein building blocks (amino acids) in the exostosin-2 protein.
-These changes reduce the amount of functional exostosin-2 protein, which likely disrupts normal modification of heparan sulfate.
-It is unclear how this disruption leads to the varied signs and symptoms of the condition.
-Individuals with seizures-scoliosis-macrocephaly syndrome do not appear to develop osteochondromas (described above).
+Pathogenic variants in the EXT2 gene have been found to cause seizures-scoliosis-macrocephaly syndrome.
+Affected individuals have seizures, an abnormal curvature of the spine (scoliosis), an unusually large head (macrocephaly), intellectual disabilities, little or no speech, low muscle tone (hypotonia), and other skeletal abnormalities.
+The EXT2 gene variants that are associated with seizures scoliosis-macrocephaly syndrome occur in both copies of the gene in each cell and lead to the substitution of one protein building block (amino acid) for another in the exostosin-2 protein.
+These changes reduce the number of functional exostosin-2 proteins that are produced, which likely disrupts the normal modification of heparan sulfate.
+It is unclear how this disruption leads to the signs and symptoms of the condition.

 Other Names for This Gene